Impasse is a Fallacy: An Advanced Mediator's Forum(2).jpg)

 This course is a practical training course.
 This high energy, seriously practical, advanced workshop will engage you – first in identifying the most common specific causes of impasse, and then in delivering tools that will help you to resolve more cases by avoiding these common traps.
 Together, we will explore tools to rethink how you do every stage of the process, beginning with convening a case and the mediator’s introduction, right through how you can manage joint sessions and caucuses more effectively, and then finally how to close the deal more successfully.
 Seasoned mediators will leave renewed, refreshed and motivated to start applying these new tools immediately.

 The beauty of this course is that it exposes you to the experience of the trainer as well as all of the other advanced mediators in the course.
 The structure of the course, and why we call it a forum, is that we begin on the first morning by brainstorming in small groups and listing all of the causes of impasse that we face in mediation.
-Then we go about figuring out all of the ways that we mediators can avoid running into these hurdles by doing things during each stage of the process to keep them from ever occuring.
+Then we go about figuring out all of the ways that we mediators can avoid running into these hurdles by doing things during each stage of the process to keep them from ever occurring.
 We break down the mediation process into five primary stages, we review Len Riskin's mediator style grid, and then we go through each stage of the process and talk about what all of the things are that mediators do there that helps us avoid later impasses.
-Operating under the assumption that mediators have the ability, if not responsibility, for seeing potential road blocks on the horizon and pre-empting them from their own experiences, this course is geared to accellerating those experiences by sharing them and giving each attendee a minimum of 50 new behaviors that will help them make impasse a thing of the past!
+Operating under the assumption that mediators have the ability, if not responsibility, for seeing potential road blocks on the horizon and preempting them from their own experiences, this course is geared to accelerating those experiences by sharing them and giving each attendee a minimum of 50 new behaviors that will help them make impasse a thing of the past!

-If you are finding your mediation practice has platteaued, and you feel like you are calling on the same skills over and over, then this course is for you!
+If you are finding your mediation practice has plateaued, and you feel like you are calling on the same skills over and over, then this course is for you!
 This course is designed to load you up with new skills, motivate you, refresh your sense of collegiality in the profession, and send you out invigorated to go and do your next mediation with a new box of tools and a new sense of responsibility for helping the participants resolve their case.

 Course Outline